 SPECIFICATIONS

-Harley-Davidson 1918 Model J Sidecar
+Harley-Davidson 1918 Model J Sidecar• ENGINE Inlet-over-exhaust, V-twin

 • CAPACITY 61cu. in.
 (1000cc)